|

 and public servants?

-to determine taxable income," not found up front,
+as, "how to determine taxable income," not found

-because at some point, finding one determines the other.
+which is logical because at some point, finding one determines

 "Unless excluded",